Anal Meditation & Prostate Massage

 Prostate Massage

 Prostate massage is a sexological bodywork practice designed to explore and address physical, emotional, and energetic aspects of the prostate, a gland located within the male pelvic anatomy.
-The practice is performed by a trained professional or through self-practice, emphasizing consent, mindfulness, and holistic connection to the body.
+The practice emphasizes consent, mindfulness, and holistic connection to the body.

 Core Elements of Prostate Massage:

-Integration and Aftercare: After the session, practitioners often guide clients in grounding practices and provide insights to integrate the experience.
-They may also offer techniques for self-care and continued exploration.
+5. Integration and Aftercare: After the session, I guide clients in grounding practices and provide insights to integrate the experience.

 Benefits: